Kimmiich/Mathildas-webshop/README.md

 This is a exercise where my classmate Mathilda designed a website and my task was to code that site.

-Visit @Mathildap to see more of her work!
+Visit [Mathildap](https://github.com/Mathildap) to see more of her work!

 Mathilda also got to code a design of mine.
-Check it out [here.](https://mathildap.github.io/GEBLOD/)
+Check out her repo [here.](https://github.com/Mathildap/GEBLOD/)

 ## Launch demo